greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 ### <a id="topic18"></a>gp\_log\_database

-This view uses an external table to read the server log files of the entire Greenplum system \(master, segments, and mirrors\) and lists log entries associated with the current database.
+This view uses an external table to read the server log files of the entire Greenplum system \(coordinator, segments, and mirrors\) and lists log entries associated with the current database.
 Associated log entries can be identified by the session id \(logsession\) and command id \(logcmdcount\).
 The use of this view requires superuser permissions.

 |Column|Description|
 |------|-----------|